rudecs/openvcloud/docs/Installation/0-Controllers.md

 2. Make sure a monitor and keyboard are connected to the Controller
 3. Plug in the USB drive
 4. Boot the Controller
-5. During Startup the GOOXI logo will show up, press **F7** to op the Boot Device Popup
+5. During startup the GOOXI logo will show up, press **F7** in the Boot Device Popup
 6. Select the **USB Flash Disk**
 7. Select **English** language
 8. Select **Install Ubuntu Server**